datacentricdesign/lab/collections/_courses/bsc-io1075-module2.md

 ---
 layout: course-module
-title: "Software Methods"
+title: "#2 Shaping with Code"
-permalink: /courses/bsc-io1075/module2
+permalink: /courses/bsc-io1075/module2/index.html
 description: "Software-Based Product - Module 2"
+module-id: 2
 module-of: bsc-io1075
 tags:
+- OOP
+- Control Flow
+- Pseudo Code
-introduction: In this module you will learn about software development methods such as Agile and Lean.
-You will use tools such as dependency managers and version control sytems to organise your code and collaborate.
-You will develop and test an algorithm with basic control flow to shape the behaviour of your GoodNight Lamp.
+introduction: In this module you will expend you will expend your programming knowledge with object-oriented programming.
+You will apply these concepts in combination of control flow to shape the behaviour of your lamp such as pulsating and breathing with various colors.
-explain: the main software development methods
-make: organised simple piece of code to distribute and collaborate
-analyse: an error stack to extract hints of the issue
+explain:
+make:
+analyse:
-evaluate: code through unit test
+evaluate:
-specify: a software behaviour with flow chart
+specify:
 ---